Nyad defends record-breaking Cuba-U.S. swim against doubters

-NEW YORK U.S. long-distance swimmer Diana Nyad vigorously defended on Tuesday her record-breaking, 110-mile (177-km) swim from Cuba to southern Florida after skeptics raised questions about the grueling trek.
+NEW YORK, Sept 10 U.S. long-distance swimmer Diana Nyad on Tuesday vigorously defended her record-breaking, 110-mile (177-km) swim from Cuba to southern Florida after skeptics raised questions about the grueling trek.

-"I swam ... in squeaky-clean, ethical fashion," Nyad told a conference call late on Tuesday that included journalists and fellow marathon swimmers, some of whom have publicly questioned aspects of her challenging journey.
+"I swam ... in squeaky-clean, ethical fashion," Nyad said in a conference call late Tuesday that included journalists and fellow marathon swimmers, some of whom have publicly questioned aspects of her exhausting journey.

 "I honored the rules," Nyad said at the start of the conference call.
 "I was an ethical swimmer."

-A triumphant Nyad, 64, staggered ashore in Key West, Florida, on September 2, after having swum about 53 hours, to become the first person to complete the treacherous crossing without a shark cage.
+A triumphant Nyad, 64, staggered ashore in Key West, Florida on Sept.
+2, after having swum about 53 hours, to become the first person to complete the treacherous crossing without a shark cage.

 Some have questioned how Nyad was able to more than double her pace about halfway to Florida, and have wondered whether she was towed at any points by tracking boats.